Suggestions for Recommendation Writers

 Should I include negative as well as positive attributes?

 Some foundations specifically ask recommenders to note where a student has room to grow.
 In fact, acknowledging that a candidate isn’t perfect can lend credibility to the praises you offer.
-But it is usually advisable to agree to write the letter only if, in your mind, the student’s positive qualities and suitability for the fellowship overshadow any growth areas she may have.
+But it is usually advisable to agree to write the letter only if, in your mind, the student’s positive qualities and suitability for the fellowship overshadow any growth areas they may have.
 A student who cannot find enthusiastic recommenders may be pursuing a fellowship that is not a good fit.
-Coming to this realization before he engages in a demanding application process will be to his benefit.
+Coming to this realization before they engage in a demanding application process will be to their benefit.
 This may mean a hard conversation in which you say, “I don’t think you’re quite ready for this,” or “I don’t see how you meet these qualifications.
 Is there more I don’t know about you?”
-It is better, in the end, to tell a student you can’t write her an enthusiastic letter for a particular fellowship than to agree to write, but in the end, be able to offer only tepid affirmation.
+It is better, in the end, to tell a student you can’t write them an enthusiastic letter for a particular fellowship than to agree to write, but in the end, be able to offer only tepid affirmation.

 What should I say, specifically?

-- Put the student’s performance in context.
+• Put the student’s performance in context.
 If you have been teaching for decades and this student stands out as in the top 5% of students you have taught, say so.

 What shouldn’t I say?

-What’s the required format these days?
+What’s the required format?

 What about length?

 Major fellowships are highly competitive and ask for evidence of many outstanding qualities.
-For this reason, some foundations expect that the recommendation writer will need at least one full and often two full (single or 1.5 spaced) pages to convey all that he or she has to say about the candidate (up to 800 or 1,000 words).
+For this reason, some foundations expect that the recommendation writer will need at least one full and often two full (single or 1.5 spaced) pages to convey all that they have to say about the candidate (up to 800 or 1,000 words).
 Some have word or page limits.
 Take the time to say all that you want to say on the page.
 It is highly unusual for selection committees to try to track down a letter writer to find out more, so offering your contact information for further conversation, while generous, is not as effective as saying as much as possible in the letter they will read.

 Are deadlines “real”?